 Every student who is interested in Anthropology has to look into University of Washington - Seattle Campus.
 University of Washington - Seattle Campus Anthropology students make 12.6% more than the average Anthropology student.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 University of California - Riverside is a great choice for students pursuing an Anthropology degree.
-Anthropology majors from University of California - Riverside earn a boost of about 8.3% over the average earnings of Anthropology majors.
+Graduates of the Anthropology program report average early career earnings of $39,847 and mid-career earnings of $65,029.
 This school is one of the largest schools in California.